 Okay, so we know that having a knife comes in handy when opening boxes, cutting ties off boxes or pallets that carry supplies, or even cutting parachute cord for the many uses that parachute cord has.
 Let’s think about some other more serious uses of a tactical knife.

 For one I wouldn’t mind having a good knife when I run out of bullets in a wartime environment.
 It is a very sensitive subject but a reality none the less that people or soldiers get kidnapped or have been taken for as hostages because they ran out of ammunition or maybe where even just ambushed and didn’t have time to react.
 This is one of those life-saving scenarios that I was talking about earlier.

-Wouldn’t having a knife that is small enough to conceal in your boots (or on the back of your pants or even your leg for that matter) make a huge difference between life and death if you are being held captive without your gun.
-This scenario shows how the Smith and Wesson Extreme Black Ops tactical folding knife would be ideal for this situation; it is small enough to conceal which makes it a little difficult to detect by the enemy, it is durable and sharp enough to use as a weapon even if it is your last resort and it is lightweight which will prevent you from getting tired too fast if you are using it in a life and death situation.
+Wouldn’t having a knife that is small enough to conceal in your boots (or on the back of your pants or even your leg for that matter) make a huge difference between life and death if you are being held captive without your gun?
+This scenario shows how the Smith and Wesson Special Ops tactical folding knife would be ideal for this situation; it is small enough to conceal which makes it a little difficult to detect by the enemy, it is durable and sharp enough to use as a weapon even if it is your last resort and it is lightweight which will prevent you from getting tired too fast if you are using it in a life and death situation.